 All the features of the Colt SAA are confirmed by the factory letter.
 The Colt SAA is a 44/40, 7 ½” barrel, blue and stocks are not listed.
 The gun is in overall very good condition.
 About 40% of the original blue has gone dull, but still bright in corners.
 In addition, the remainder has gone to a shiny metal – mostly on the barrel and ejector rod housing.
 The frame and hammer still show some muted case colors.
 There is some fine to medium pitting in spotty areas all over the gun, nothing serious.

-The hard rubber grips are in excellent condition and original.
-They show some minor wear and they fit perfectly.
+The original hard rubber grips are in excellent condition.
+They show some minor wear but they fit perfectly.
 A roll stamped “Colt Frontier Six Shooter” is on the barrel and all other markings are good.
-All parts appear to be original and all numbers match.
-The cylinder pin screw head shows some buggering.
-The mechanics are excellent.
+All the numbers on the gun match, therefore all parts appear to be original.
+However, the cylinder pin screw head does show some buggering.
+Otherwise, the mechanics are excellent.
 As a result, it locks up tight and the bore is very good.
 The front sight is its full height.
 Lastly, the gun shows holster wear, especially at the muzzle on the left side.

 Included with the gun and documentation is a copy of “Gold in His Veins”.
 Also included is a copy of “The Siskiyou Pioneer”, published in 1957 with excerpts written by Hallie and John Daggett.

 A great memento of California history dating back to the discovery of gold and a prominent figure in Siskiyou County, California.

 Clarks Antiques Firearms – Colt SAA John Daggett – Price $9,000.00